spxbhuhb/adaptive/lib/lib-app/src/commonMain/kotlin/fun/adaptive/app/ws/zzz_readme.md

 Main module for Workspace based UI applications.
 Features an IntelliJ IDEA inspired workspace with tools at side/bottom and tabbed main content.

 Focus is on browser for now.
-Theoretically can run on any platform, but a some platform dependent fragments are not currently implemented on Android/iOS/Desktop, hence "theoretically".
+Theoretically can run on any [platform](def://), but some [dependent ui fragments](def://) are not yet implemented on Android/iOS/Desktop, hence "theoretically".

 Initialization involves an `index.html` (examples in site, iot, sandbox) and a `main.kt`.
 This example shows content of `main.kt` for the IoT app.